91jpark19/2021_Spring_finals/README.md

 \<Table 1: Total fatalities by country>

-204 civil wars had occurred during 1816 - 1992 in 66 countries.
+204 civil wars had occurred during 1816 - 1992 in 66 countries (SARDINIA has been removed from further analysis because it was not included in the democracy data).
+To answer hypothesis 1, this study conducted t-test in [scipy library](https://www.scipy.org/docs.html).
+Among 65 countries, 62 countries had p-value less than 0.05.
+This indicates in most countries, democracy score and liberty score changes in the same direction.
+For example, if democracy score decreased, then liberty score also decreased.